EU Regulation on Medical Devices

 This unique database is based on the creation of six interconnected modules that, once completed, will certainly improve transparency and coordination of information.

-A proper post-market clinical follow-up (PMCF) system has been introduced, which is one of the key elements of the entire system created by the MDR legislator.
+A genuine post-market surveillance (PMS) system has been introduced, which is one of the fundamental components of the entire system created by the MDR legislator.

-Through this surveillance, the manufacturer systematically collects data on compliance with essential safety requirements in order to make any necessary improvements.
+Through this surveillance, the manufacturer systematically collects data regarding compliance with essential safety requirements with the aim of making any necessary improvements.

 The MDR Regulation also includes another crucial change: the requirement to appoint within the medical device company a person responsible for regulatory compliance (PRRC).